-If you get a full bunch of spinach, use it all for this recipe.
+If you get a full bunch of spinach, use it all for this Spinach Orzo.
 Chop off the root ends and rinse the spinach really well.
 Spinach has a tendency to be very dirty so I recommend rinsing it under cold water for 30 seconds or so and then spinning it in a salad spinner to make sure it’s really clean.
 If you don’t have a salad spinner, just rinse it in a colander.

 To start the veggies, add a drizzle of oil to a large skillet over medium-high heat along with the red onion.
 Cook the onion with a pinch of salt until it is soft, about 3-4 minutes.
 Then add the artichokes, tomatoes, and garlic and continue to cook for a minute or two just to warm everything through.

 Then you can add in your spinach.
 It’ll look like a lot but it wilts down substantially.
 I like to add about 1/4 cup of water to my skillet with the spinach to help it wilt quickly.
 The water will evaporate almost immediately.

 Once the spinach is wilted, you’re ready for the pasta!

 You should refer to the packaging for cooking your orzo, but it will most likely need to be boiled in a few quarts of water with a good pinch of salt and maybe also a drizzle of olive oil.
 The pasta will need to boil for probably 8-10 minutes but you should taste it regularly to make sure it isn’t overcooking.

 When it is soft, but still have a very tiny bite to it, drain the pasta and give it a quick rinse under cold water.
 Rinsing the pasta will stop the cooking.
 The pasta pieces are so small that if you don’t rinse them, they will actually continue to cook and they might get mushy and gummy which isn’t a good texture.